lrr68/baca/README.md

 + lexpr -> exprs {, exprs}

 ## Future features:
-The following is a list of features that i would like to have on Scal.
+The following is a list of features that i would like to have on baca.

 + Trigonometrical functions.
 + Other data types like long, short and float.